sara-service/webapp/docs/git-repo.md

-# Setting up GitLab for use with SARA
+# Setting up GitLab for use with SARA (also works for GitLab.com)

 ## Install GitLab (if necessary)